 Before sports betting took over the sporting world, daily fantasy sports were the talk of the town.
 Some would even say that daily fantasy sports learned to walk so sports betting could run.

 If it were not for daily fantasy sports becoming as popular as they are and pushing for legalization across the country, we would probably not be here right now with sports betting.

-Simply put, daily fantasy sports is a form of sports betting that allows you to bet on individual players and draft them onto a “fantasy team.”
+The other, older and more traditional form of daily fantasy sports is betting on individual players by drafting them onto a “fantasy team.”

 Each individual player on the team gets points based on their performance for the game they compete in, and your score will be the aggregate of all your drafted players.

 You can play head-to-head with another user who created their own team, or you can play in larger pools for different payouts.
 Each player has a cost to draft, and you are allocated a specific budget to draft your team.

 This is very similar to regular fantasy sports, but the difference here is that after one day’s worth of matchups, you have to redraft in order to play again.

 Subscribe to our newsletter

 The best bets and resources to make you more profitable